Skip to main content

 Climate And Weather

 The park's central Umbrian location creates a transitional climate between Mediterranean and continental influences.
 Summers are warm to hot with temperatures averaging 25-30 degrees Celsius in July, while winters are cool with temperatures around 4-5 degrees in January.
-Annual precipitation averages 800-900 millimeters, with peaks in autumn and spring.
+Annual precipitation averages 800-900 millimetres, with peaks in autumn and spring.
 The river valley can trap cool air in winter, producing fog and frost.
 The Forello Gorge creates its own microclimate, with sheltered warm conditions supporting Mediterranean vegetation otherwise rare at this latitude.

 Human History